Carmel College, Auckland: School activities

-Carmel College students take part in a range of activities throughout New Zealand including Stage Challenge, Big Sing Choral Festival and Polyfest.
+Carmel College students take part in a range of activities throughout New Zealand including Stage Challenge, Big Sing Choral Festival, Filo Night, and Polyfest.
 The school has a number of clubs, including the Human Rights Group, Creative Writers' Club, Students Against Driving Drunk (SADD), Young Vinnies and the SAVE environmental group.
 Carmel has different music groups such as the Carmel College Orchestra, the Carmel College Jazz Band, and Chamber groups.